mrkev/contracts.coffee/documentation/contracts/index.markdown

-And finally, note that contracts.coffee requires some pretty new features of JavaScript to get its job done (in particular [Proxies](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Proxy)) so it currently only works on Firefox 4+ and Node.js 0.5.10 (but not 0.6.x yet).
+And finally, note that contracts.coffee requires some pretty new features of JavaScript to get its job done (in particular [Proxies](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Proxy)) so it currently only works on Firefox 4+, Node.js 0.5.x and 0.7.x (but not 0.6.x), and recent versions of Chrome (though at the moment you'll need to enable the experimental JavaScript flag in about:flags).
-Proxy support is in V8 but it hasn't worked it way into Chrome just yet.

 When using node you will need to supply two command line flags to enable Proxies (`--harmony_proxies`) and WeakMaps (`--harmony-weakmaps`).
 If you use the